adamant/adamant.language.reference/ideas-considering.md

 ## Don't Distinguish between Non-interpolated and Verbatim String Literals

 It may not make sense to have non-interpolated string literals as distinct from verbatim ones.
 The only thing that lets one do is write curly braces without escaping them.
 That also opens up the idea of using a syntax that doesn't support distinguishing the two, like the number sign.

+## Copy with Change Syntax

+If immutability is used with true object orientation, there will be many more instances where a copy with only a few changes will be needed.
+There should be a short syntax for this.
+Similar to how Rust has the syntax for taking all the other fields of a struct from an existing one.